nssharmaofficial/SpondyloMet-Classifier/README.md

-# Shiny app for random forest predictor
+# SpondyloMet Classifier

-[Web app](https://natasabrisudova.shinyapps.io/ML-app/) using Shiny for binary prediction.
+This repository contains the source code for the article below.

-Prediction is made using the final random forest model from publication:
+Best model can be accessed at Shiny [web app](https://natasabrisudova.shinyapps.io/ML-app/).
+Prediction is made using the final random forest model.

 ---